alan-turing-institute/climate-informatics-2024/submit.md

 Typically the methodology should be demonstrated in one or more climate applications.
 - **Data papers**: Describe the development and utility of re-usable environmental data sets to support the advancement of climate informatics research (e.g., benchmarking data sets to support objective evaluation of data sciences methods).
 The data must reside in publicly accessible repositories.
 These papers promote data transparency and data reuse.
-- **Position papers**: Examples include but are not limited to: a) providing an authoritative, personal view on the uptake or obstacles to AI and data science approaches for environmental problems, or b) exploring issues related to the use of environmental data, including ethical, legal and policy issues, as well as data standards, protocols and services.
+- **Position papers**: (For Full Papers only) Examples include but are not limited to: a) providing an authoritative, personal view on the uptake or obstacles to AI and data science approaches for environmental problems, or b) exploring issues related to the use of environmental data, including ethical, legal and policy issues, as well as data standards, protocols and services.

-<mark>You will be asked to identify the type of your submission in the submission portal.</mark>
+You will be asked to identify the type of your submission in the submission portal.

 ## Submission tracks

 We welcome submission of **full papers** and **extended abstracts**.
-<mark>Both tracks will be considered for posters and talks</mark>.
+Both tracks will be considered for posters and talks.

 #### Full papers